philsegeler/OxygenEngine2/README.md

 Added scene and (basic, one fullscreen camera at any given time) viewport config handling to renderer.
 Now if a viewport is undefined, it will generate one automatically, named "default".

+2021/04/12 - philsegeler

+One can now swap worlds in the demo with keys 1 and 2.
+Swapping between 'challenge_car.csl' and 'OE_Demo.csl' leak-free and gracefully!

 ## TODO list for philsegeler - Renderer

 Finally the initial TODO list is ready and done!
 Now i can start working on the renderer properly!